dmiedema/best-practices/README.md

 Best-Practices
 ==============

 Coding best practices.
-Because, let's face it.
+Because despite all your efforts you still can't seem to get it right.
 Your style of coding now is shit.

 ## Overall Style